How to Teach Letters of the Alphabet Without Really Teaching

 The level of readiness for any given skill is fluid, growing and evolving as the child grows.

-Rather than waiting for your preschooler to be ready to be taught, support interests and skills as they become evident throughout early childhood.
+Rather than expecting your preschooler to be ready at a certain age to be taught, support interests and skills as they become evident throughout early childhood.

 Early on, toys and activities can be made available during regular play times to generate familiarity with, and enjoyment of, the letters of the alphabet.